vite-pwa/vite-plugin-pwa/docs/guide/generate.md

 You will need to create your `robots.txt`, `favicon.svg`,  `favicon.ico`, `apple-touch-icon.png`.

-You can create `robots.tx` on `public` directory with the following content:
+You can create `robots.txt` on `public` directory with the following content:
 ```txt
 User-agent: *
 Allow: /